AdobeDocs/commerce-contributor/src/pages/guides/install/index.md

 # Contributor install

-If you are a code or documentation contributor, this install guide is for you!
+If you are a Coder/Developer or documentation contributor, this install guide is for you!
 Use Composer to install Magento, then switch over to a released version and update any installation dependencies.

 <InlineAlert variant="success" slots="text"/>